 Caverly blends the original spirit of Zen with a modern nondual approach.
 Her practice began in 1995 and has included eight years of training in a silent Zen monastery.
 She has been teaching contemplative practice since 2001.

 Prior to her pioneering efforts with Peace in Schools, Caverly formerly worked for nonprofits serving people with special needs.
 An artist and educator, she brings insight, passion, warmth and humor to her transformative work with students of all ages and experience levels.

 Caverly leads meditation retreats, workshops, and online classes internationally.
-She has been a visiting teacher at Open Circle, the Science and Nonduality Conference, Insight Meditation of Seattle and Charlottesville, Against the Stream in San Francisco, MNDFL, and the New York Zen Center of Contemplative Care.
+She has been a teacher and presenter at the Science and Nonduality Conference, 1440 Multiversity, Worldwide Insight, Esalen, the Mind and Life International Symposium for Contemplative Research, Buddha at the Gas Pump, Open Circle, the New York Zen Center of Contemplative Care, and many more.

 She is dedicated to actualizing possibility, serving love, and embodying the truth of interconnection.

 Caverly lives in Portland, Oregon with her husband Vineet and their two dogs Sweetpea and Bankei.